huaxuyu/masscubedocs/content/docs/quickstart.md

 └── parameters.csv
 ```

-There are three components for a project:

-1. `data` folder: a file folder containing all raw LC-MS data in .mzML or .mzXML format.
+1. `data` folder: a file folder containing all raw LC-MS data in <u>.mzML</u> or <u>.mzXML</u> format.
 It's **mandatory**.
+Instructions for file conversion are provided [here](../data_preparation).

-2. `sample_table.csv` file: a csv file to claim the name of samples and their groups including biological groups, quality control samples, or blank samples.
+2. `sample_table.csv` file: a csv file to claim the sample groups including biological groups, quality control samples, or blank samples.
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/sample_table.csv).
 It's **optional**.
-If not provided, normalization and statistical analysis will not be applied.

-{{< callout type="warning" >}}
-  In sample table, please name quality control samples as "qc" and blank samples as "blank" (not case-sensitive).
+If not provided, normalization and statistical analysis will not be applied. **Note:** In sample table, please name quality control samples as "qc" and blank samples as "blank" (not case-sensitive).
-{{< /callout >}}

 3. `parameters.csv` file: a csv file to set parameters for the workflow.
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv).
 It's **optional**.
-If not provided, the [default parameters](../docs/parameter) will be applied, yet **MS/MS annotation will not be performed since the library directory is not provided**.
+If not provided, the [default parameters](../parameter) will be applied, yet **annotation will not be performed since the MS/MS library is not provided**.

-{{< callout type="warning" >}}
-  To annotate MS/MS spectra, you also need to download a database if you don't have one.
-You can download the database from [here](https://zenodo.org/records/11043488).
-For a faster loading, please use the .pkl format.
+To annotate MS/MS spectra, you need to download a MS/MS library from [here](https://zenodo.org/records/11363475).
+For faster loading, please download and use the .pkl format.
-{{< /callout >}}

-More about the data preparation:

 {{< cards >}}
   {{< card link="../data_preparation" title="Data Preparation" icon="play">}}